 coroutineScope — For Grouping Work

 Creates a temporary scope that waits for all its children to finish before returning.
+If any child fails, all other children are cancelled.

 suspend fun loadDashboard() = coroutineScope {